Be a part of the future of genomic and personalized medicine!

 • Graduate Record Exam (GRE) test scores are not required to apply to the program.

-• Applicants will be notified of their acceptance status in late November or early December for coursework that will begin in the Spring semester of the first year of medical school.
+• Applicants will be notified of their acceptance status no later than June 30th for coursework that will begin in the Fall semester of the first year of medical school.

 • Tuition is equal to UM Miller School of Medicine dual degree tuition.